alonatarawproperties-hub/roachygames/replit.md

   - Multiple sampling technique for initial fix (up to 5 attempts)
   - Accuracy filtering: Only accepts readings with < 20m accuracy
   - Updates every 2-3 seconds or 3-5 meters of movement
+  - Now also captures heading from GPS when available
 - **Implemented Leaflet WebView Map (Expo Go Compatible)**
   - Interactive dark-themed map with OpenStreetMap tiles
   - Works immediately in Expo Go without native builds